What is a building and pest inspection report?

 What to look for in the report

 Look for things such as water damage and leaks, broken appliances and wood rot in person and in reports.
+Pest inspectors play a crucial role in detecting termite infestations that are not easily visible, using specialized tools and industry experience to ensure thorough building and pest inspections.

 The major callouts to look out for in reports include evidence of untreated termite activity, serious structural issues (including ground movement) or anything flagged as a ‘major defect’.